Breaking News

 “Not only all those avocados, mangos, beer, tequila etc. becoming more expensive to Texas consumers, but the decline in cross-border truck and rail traffic will throw a lot of Texans out of work,” he said.
 “Then there is the loss of Texas sales of consumer goods, cattle, gas, petroleum and electricity to Mexico.
 Thrown in a decline in Mexican tourism in Texas.”

-Tony Payan, the director for the Center for the U.S. and Mexico at Rice University’s Baker Institute for Public Policy, told the Texas Standard that the “stakes could be high for both Texas and Mexico” when it came to Trump’s proposed tariffs.
+Tony Payan, the director for the Center for the U.S. and Mexico at Rice University’s Baker Institute for Public Policy, told Texas Standard that the “stakes could be high for both Texas and Mexico” when it came to Trump’s proposed tariffs.

 “The amount of trade between the two countries is $800 billion a year.
-Half of that—$400 billion—is essentially what we could call intra firm trade,” Payan said.
+Half of that—$400 billion—is essentially what we could call intra-firm trade,” Payan said.
 “That is, trade that occurs between manufacturing firms—the parts that come from Mexico or come from the United States into Mexico to complete the cars and to complete the goods that are traded.”

 Payan added that he wasn’t sure Trump would “make good” on his promise to impose tariffs and ultimately he believed the president-elect would realize just how “integrated” the two economies had become.